 Narcissists are infamous for their gaslighting manipulation techniques.
-You know, the ones they actively use in order to get what they want.
+You know, the ones they actively use in order to manipulate you into giving them what they want.

-These techniques can be psychologically devastating for their victims.
+Gaslighting techniques can be psychologically devastating for anyone who is involved with a malignant narcissist.
 Quite often, narcissists have such an emotional hold over the people in their lives that they literally invade their every thought.

-If someone in your life makes you feel completely worthless, or constantly questions your sanity (especially when no one else in your life sees you this way), you might be dealing with a narcissist who is actively using a tactic called gaslighting.
+If someone in your life makes you feel completely worthless, or constantly questions your sanity (especially when no one else in your life sees you this way), you might be dealing with a narcissist who is actively using gaslighting against you.

 But in some cases, “no contact” isn’t possible.
 So what can you do then?